 Coronavirus (COVID-19) Update from The Natural Clinic

-We are gradually and very safety consciously re-opening at this time with some permitted therapists working and available to visit at the clinic now.
+We are gradually and very safety consciously re-opening at this time with many therapists working and available to visit at the clinic now.

 We thank you very much for your patience and support during the crisis.

 We are following government directives for the health and safety of everyone and have begun operating some 1:1 appointments.

 With the health and wellbeing of our clients so important at this time we have gloves, masks, sanitizers and visors for each client freely available immediately on entering the clinic.
 The Appointments have been staggered and the seating is moved to a safe 2 meter minimum.